Enhancing Alzheimer's Diagnosis: Leveraging Anatomical Landmarks in Graph Convolutional Neural Networks on Tetrahedral Meshes: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we proposed a novel transformer-based framework tailored specifically for tetrahedral meshes with varying sizes and topologies.
 To the best of our knowledge, this is the first approach to extend transformer architectures to tetrahedral meshes, leveraging relative positional encodings and task-specific graph tokenization for efficient and geometry-aware representation learning.
 Unlike prior methods that rely on fixed-size re-meshing or hierarchical pooling, our approach dynamically adapts to the inherent variability of tetrahedral mesh structures.
-We evaluated our model on two distinct tasks: clinical classification of the clinical AD groups and prediction of brain amyloid positivity.
-We compared our model performance with baseline classifiers, including ChebyNet and GAT in AD classification, and hippocampal volume and blood-based biomarker pTau-217.
-In all experiments, our model outperformed all baseline methods, indicating both effectiveness and generalizability.
+We evaluated our model on two distinct tasks: clinical AD classification and brain amyloid positivity prediction.
+We compared our model with baseline classifiers, including ChebyNet and GAT in AD classification, and hippocampal volume and pTau-217 in amyloid positivity prediction.
+In both experiments, our model outperformed all baseline methods, indicating both effectiveness and generalizability.
 In particular, our LETetCNN model can be empowered by leveraging the pTau-217 information.
 With the rapid advancement of BBBM studies in AD research~\cite{therriault2023equivalence,groot2022diagnostic,palmqvist2020discriminative}, our work indicates that traditional brain imaging research will still be useful and relevant.

-Compared to TetCNN, which utilizes localized filters defined on the graph Laplacian and static downsampling for feature aggregation, our method introduces several key advantages.
-First, the attention mechanism in our framework enables dynamic modeling of global relationships across the mesh, overcoming the locality limitation of TetCNN layers.
+Compared to TetCNN, which utilizes localized filters defined on the volumetric LBO our method introduces several key advantages.
+First, the attention mechanism in our framework enables dynamic modeling of global relationships across the mesh, overcoming the locality limitation of TetCNN.
 While TetCNN layers effectively capture local features, their hierarchical pooling may result in loss of critical geometric details, particularly for meshes with irregular or anisotropic topologies.
 In contrast, our method retains finer global and local information through attention mechanisms that explicitly consider both feature similarity and geometric relationships.

 Second, the incorporation of relative positional encodings allows our framework to encode spatial relationships between nodes and patches directly in the feature space.
 This improves the model's ability to represent both local geometric features and global structural context.
 Additionally, our use of anatomical landmarks as super nodes ensures robust and semantically meaningful tokenization, which is particularly beneficial for handling large volumetric datasets.